-- 72. True 🗖 False 🗇 The local church shall review the findings of the ministerial review board and make a determination as to the state of the minister's status. - 73.
-Match the category of termination of a minister's license with the appropriate description:

-] Resignation a.
-A widowed bishop who marries a wife not meeting the criteria for the wife of a bishop Deceased b.
-When a minister has elected to remove himself from the body of licensed or ordained ministers Change of Status c.
-When a minister is censured for an offense that the Presbytery does not deem to be serious enough to warrant revocation ] Revoked d.
-When the death of a minister is verified ] Lapsed e.
-Any minister who has not reported to the national/regional/state, or International Offices, or who is inactive for two consecutive years : Suspended f.
-A minister who has been found guilty or has confessed to guilt of a serious violation of biblical principles .
-True 🗖 H terminat not be re minister's license or ordination has been ed due to his having fallen into sin, he may dicensed until he has undergone an extended help and counseling directed toward his being time of help and counseling directed toward his being completely rehabilitated, and until the confidence of the Church is fully restored as to his readiness to be a minister in the Church of God of Prophecy.

-75. True □ False □ When restoration is considered complete, the candidate may then be set forth for the ministry with the approval of the national/regional/state bishop.
+72. True 🗖 False 🗖 The local church shall review the findings of the ministerial review board and make a determination as to the state of the minister's status.
+73. Match the category of termination of a minister's license with the appropriate description: Resignation on a.
+A widowed bishop who marries a wife not meeting the criteria for the wife of a bishop Deceased l b.
+When a minister has elected to remove himself from the body of licensed or ordained ministers Change of f Status с.
+When a minister is censured for an offense that the Presbytery does not deem to be serious enough to warrant revocation Revoked d.
+When the death of a minister is verified Lapsed e Any minister who has not reported to the national/regional/state, or International Offices, or who is inactive for two consecutive years Suspende d f.
+A A minister who has been found guilty or has confessed to guilt of a serious violation of biblical principles 74.
+True 🗖 False 🗖 terminat not be re time of h complete the Church ed elice nelp ely rch inister's license or ordination has been due to his having fallen into sin, he may ensed until he has undergone an extended and counseling directed toward his being rehabilitated, and until the confidence of is fully restored as to his readiness to be a the Church of God of Prophecy.
+75. True 🗖 🕽 False 🗖 may ther be ration is considered complete, the candidate e set forth for the ministry with the approval nal/regional/state bishop.